Exercise plays an essential part in your recovery.

 - Lessening the effects of cancer-related fatigue

-The exercise segment of our cancer care was created to meet a wide range of physical capabilities and needs.
+The exercise portion of our cancer care can adapt to a wide range of physical capabilities and needs.
 We offer a special workout space equipped with treadmills, dumbbells, exercise balls and bands in either group settings or individualized programs.
-We are always here to help guide you in your physical wellness journey.
+We are always here to listen and to help guide you during your physical wellness journey.

-Our Cancer Exercise Specialist evaluates each person entering the program and develops an individualized exercise plan for them.
-Together, you and your Cancer Exercise Specialist will identify exercise goals based on your unique needs and limitations.
-As you go through the different stages of treatment and survivorship, your physical abilities will change and we will be here every step of the way to help you adjust.
+Our Cancer Exercise Specialist evaluates each person entering the program and creates an individualized exercise plan for them.
+Together, you will work as a team to identify your own exercise goals based on your unique needs and limitations.
+As you go through the different stages of treatment and survivorship, your physical abilities will change and we will adapt to those changes every step of the way.

 Your Exercise Consultation